K-A-R-I-M/archautoinstallscript/README.md

 ### Clone and Run

-after installing podman on your machine run
+after installing Podman on your machine run

+For Windows and Linux

 ```
 git clone https://github.com/K-A-R-I-M/archautoinstallscript.git
 cd archautoinstallscript
 make
+# or (if make fails)
+# sudo make (on Linux)
 ```

 ## Support